Estimated reading time: 5 minutes

 Bordeaux is messy but a great spray to use at home because it’s quite ‘stickable’ and relatively rain-fast.
 You can actually see the blue spray residue in the photo above.

 Sprays containing copper hydroxide (like Kocide) are also OK to use in home gardens, but avoid other types of copper spray.
-They are not allowed in certified organic growing (so we don’t recommend them for home use) because they are harsher on the environment.
+They are not allowed in certified organic growing because they are harsher on the environment.
+We don’t recommend them for home use.

 Related Articles